Fading French town offers hope of new life for Syrian family

 - Seattle-area developer Dargey charged with fraud after collecting $150M from Asian investors

 But after months of uncertainty and doubt, their luck began to change.
-Alahamad, his wife Iman Mshanati and their three children — 5-year-old Nora, 2-year-old Ahmed and baby Layan, born in Greece six months ago — were among the fortunate few accepted so far into an ambitious European relocation program.
+Alahamad, his wife Iman Mshanati, 33, and their three children — 5-year-old Nora, 2-year-old Ahmed and baby Layan, born in Greece six months ago — were among the fortunate few accepted for European relocation.

 Launched in late 2015, the program was designed to relieve pressure on Greece and Italy, the main entry points for more than a million people fleeing into the European Union.
-But it has come under fire for moving too slowly.
-Of the 66,400 people who should be relocated from Greece by this September, just 7,286 had been resettled by the end of December, according to figures from the International Organization for Migration, which organizes the transfers.
-France has taken in the most refugees from Greece, 2,420.
-The next highest-receiver is the Netherlands, which has taken 836.
+But it has come under criticism for moving too slowly.

-Applicants cannot choose their destination.
-The Alahamads were assigned to France, a country neither the Russian-trained doctor nor his wife, a 33-year-old nutritionist and beautician, had ever visited.
+Applicants can’t choose their destination country.
+Neither the Russian-trained doctor nor his wife, a nutritionist and beautician, had ever been to France, which has taken in more people than any other country that’s part of the program.

-“We are going into the unknown; We do not know the city, the people, nothing,” said Mshanti in a small apartment in Athens the day before the family’s flight to Paris, three small suitcases sitting neatly packed on the floor.
+“We are going into the unknown; We do not know the city, the people, nothing,” Mshanti said in a small apartment in Athens the day before their flight to Paris, three suitcases neatly packed on the floor.
 “But we hear from people who had left before us that they are happy, and we felt relieved.”

-The family had never intended to leave Syria.
-They didn’t expect the 2011 street protests against Syrian President Bashar Assad to turn into a full-blown civil war.
+The Alahamads never intended to leave Syria.
+They didn’t expect 2011 anti-government street protests to turn into a full-blown civil war.

 “At first everybody thought — not only me — that it will finish tomorrow, the day after tomorrow,” Alahamad said of the early days of the rebellion.

-In 2014, warned government forces were looking for him after he treated a man for gunshot wounds, Alahamad fled Damascus.
-He moved the family to an eastern town near the city of Deir-e-Zor, where his parents are from, and quickly found a job in a private clinic.
+In 2014, warned government forces were looking for him after he treated a man for gunshot wounds, Alahamad fled Damascus, moving his family east to near the city of Deir-e-Zor.

-But the war followed.
+The war followed.

-The area was overrun by IS extremists who imposed strict Islamic rule.
-Mshanti had to wear the all-enveloping black abaya; Alahamad was questioned for treating female patients, and forced to watch a public killing.
-A family friend was beheaded, his body left on the street for three days.
-Relentless bombings claimed the lives of relatives and friends.

-After a particularly close call, when rockets landed near their home, wounding relatives, Alahamad decided the time had come.
+IS overran the area.
+Relentless bombings killed relatives and friends.
+When rockets landed near their home, Alahamad decided the time had come.

 “I left.
 I left everything behind,” he said.

 With two young children and a pregnant wife, the journey was harrowing.
-The nighttime treks and border crossing, the smugglers, the ride jammed into the back of a truck with nearly 100 others.
+The nighttime treks and border crossing, the smugglers, the truck ride with nearly 100 others.
 But nothing compared to the boat crossing from Turkey to Greece.
-Nora cried, clutching her father’s hand.
-She was convinced they would die.
+A terrified Nora clutched her father’s hand, convinced they would die.

-Their first try failed.
-The couple paid $800 each, for four spots in an overcrowded dinghy that nobody on board knew how to drive.
-They went round in circles on the Aegean Sea until the Turkish coast guard intercepted the boat and took all its passengers to a detention center.

-On their second attempt, a fellow passenger motored for hours through rough seas to the Greek island of Chios.
-The family reached mainland Greece 10 days later.

-Alahamad spent months working as a volunteer doctor in refugee camps housing some of the more than 62,000 asylum seekers stranded in Greece by border closures and a deal between the EU and Turkey intended to stem the flow of migrants into Europe.
-He and Mshanti thought of staying, but Greece’s asylum system was overwhelmed.
+They arrived in Greece in early March.
+Alahamad spent months as a volunteer doctor in refugee camps housing some of the more than 62,000 people stranded in Greece by border closures and an EU-Turkey deal intended to stem the flow of migrants into Europe.
+The family thought of staying, but Greece’s asylum system was overwhelmed.

 So they applied for relocation.
-Months of waiting ensued, punctuated by interviews with authorities for the relocation procedure and Layan’s birth.
-Then in September, the news they had been waiting for: Their application was successful.
+September brought the news they had been waiting for: their application was successful.

-The Alahamads were assigned to Gray, a pretty, sleepy medieval town in eastern France of about 6,000 people on the River Saone just before it flows into Burgundy.
-They would be part of the second group of families sent there from Greece.
-The first arrived in March, with a maximum 29 people arriving each time.
+The Alahamads were assigned to Gray, a pretty town of about 6,000 people on the River Saone.
+They would be part of the second group sent there from Greece.
+The first — five families — arrived in March.

-Gray Mayor Christophe Laurencot stipulated the town would accept only families, and each would be assigned a social worker.
-The families are given housing while they apply for asylum, a process that normally takes about four months in the fast-track relocation procedure, said Guillaume Germain, regional director of the French Immigration and Integration Office.
-Once granted refugee status, they can stay in state housing for another six months while searching for jobs and living arrangements of their own, but are free to move elsewhere in France if they prefer.
-Of the first five families to arrive in Gray, four have moved elsewhere.
+To facilitate integration, Gray Mayor Christophe Laurencot stipulated the town would accept only families, and each assigned a social worker.
+Housing is provided during the asylum application, a process that takes about four months in the fast-track relocation procedure, said Guillaume Germain, regional director of the French Immigration and Integration Office.

 But small, close-knit towns do not always embrace outsiders.
-To facilitate integration, Laurencot decided the best tactic was full transparency and informed residents about the program before the first arrivals in March.
+Laurencot decided the best tactic was transparency, and informed residents about the program before the first arrivals in March.

 “We had reactions straight away,” he said.
 “Good, less good or bad, I had them all.”
-Some residents offered overwhelming generosity, while others questioned why the state should help foreigners.
+There were overwhelmingly generous offers from some, while others questioned why the state should help foreigners.

 But, Laurencot said, “France is after all a country of hosts, a country of reception, a welcoming country.
 And it’s not enough to say it; we had to do it.”